Froggers Unite!

 Helen is passionate about mentoring and using frogs to do the legwork of interpreting psychiatric disorder genetics.
 She received her PhD in genetics from Yale University and postdoctoral training from Richard Harland (UC Berkeley) and Matthew State (UCSF).
 She is an assistant professor in the Department of Psychiatry and Behavioral Sciences at UCSF and an Investigator with the Chan Zuckerberg Biohub.
 Outside lab, Helen enjoys the performing arts and crafting.

-Kate McCluskey (she/her)
+Kate McCluskey, PhD (she/her)

 Anna Grigsby-Brown (she/her)